Published: November 14, 2018 | Modified: April 5, 2022

 No past or present relationship, sexual encounter, or anything else guarantees consent.
 It must be a present, enthusiastic, and clear yes.
 Furthermore, If someone is incapacitated, they cannot consent.

-Moreover, if anyone lures, grooms, or forces a child into sexual acts of any kind, it is not consent, and they are committing a crime.
+Moreover, if anyone lures, grooms, or forces someone (especially a child) into sexual acts of any kind, it is not consent, and the person is committing a crime.

 Intoxication vs. Incapacitation